Below is a full description of us, our home, our ponies and a description of the general help required throughout the year.

 We moved to Scotland in 2008 with our herd of 35 Shetland ponies to convert an old steading into our family home.
 I'm glad to say that it's now completed!
 We have 48 acres of land and a small number of farm buildings.
-Our ponies have reduced in number a bit over the intervening years (now 27) and together with our four hens and two dogs; a German Schnauzer dog called Rebus (6years old) and a 6 month old Patterdale x Lakeland Terrier called Loki, this makes up our menagerie.
-Mark is very sport minded and particularly enjoys watching rugby and cricket and playing an occasional game of golf.
-I work full time but enjoy walking and getting out in the spectacular countryside we live in during my time off.
+Our ponies have reduced in number a bit over the intervening years (now 25) and we have lots of golden oldies.
+These together with our three hens and two dogs; a German Schnauzer dog called Rebus (6years old) and a young Patterdale x Lakeland Terrier called Loki make up our menagerie.
+They are all our hobby.
+Mark enjoys watching rugby and cricket, playing an occasional game of golf and watching multiple murder mysteries.
+I work full time and travel a lot for work but enjoy walking and getting out in the spectacular countryside we live in during my time off.
 Much of our time is taken up with looking after our Shetland ponies and the farm.
 Although we are fairly remote there are other homes within sight and everyone is very friendly and welcoming.
-We have two bicycles for visitors to use and can pick up from Aberdeen airport or Railway and bus stations.
+We have two bicycles for visitors to use and can pick up from Aberdeen airport or railway and bus stations at Inverurie or Insch.

 Breakfast and lunch is self service - the fridge and cupboards are well stocked.
 Mark usually cooks for all of us in the evening although we are always happy for Workawayers to cook an evening meal or two for us all while they are with us if they'd like to do so.
 We aren't smokers ourselves and don't allow smoking in the house.
 Workawayers are very welcome to consume their own alcohol while staying with us but we don't supply it ourselves.